How to Become a Flight Paramedic: The Complete Career Track

 The Armitron Sport Men’s Digital Watch is packed with features typically found only on expensive watches at a fraction of the price.
 Black resin case, polished top ring, and printed graphics make it durable enough for emergency medical work.

-Chronograph, alarm, lap timer, dual time, and military time modes offer the versatility EMTs need.
+Chronograph, alarm, lap timer, dual time, and military time formats offer the versatility EMTs need.
 Water-resistant to 330 feet (100M) — handles rain, snow, and handwashing with ease.
+For a closer look at its screen contrast, button sensitivity, and field durability, check out our full Armitron Sport Men’s Digital Watch Review.

 The Timex Ironman Rugged Watch is named after the Ironman triathlon for good reason — it was designed for sustained use in harsh environments.